Mathieu Grébille

 Mathieu Grébille (born 6 October 1991) is a French professional handball player for Paris Saint-Germain and the French national team.

 Career

 Grébille started playing handball in 2002 at ASC Ducos Martinique.
 In 2008 he switched to French top club Montpellier Handball, where he debuted for the senior team in 2010.
 In his first season he won the French treble (league, cup, league cup).

 In the summer of 2020 he joined league rivals Paris Saint-Germain.
+Here he won the French Championship 5 times in a row from 2021 to 2025.

+National Team

 He debuted for the French national team on November 1st 2012 against Lithuania.
 His first major international tournament was the 2014 European Championship in Denmark, where he won gold medals with the French team.

 At the 2016 Olympics he won silver medals with the French team, losing in the final to Denmark.

 He participated at the 2019 World Men's Handball Championship, where France came in third.

+In 2023 he won silver medals at the 2023 World Men's Handball Championship, losing to Denmark in the final.
 At the 2025 World Championship he won bronze medals with France, losing to Croatia in the semifinal and beating Portugal in the third place playoff.